burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * `static_assert(expr)`
 * `static_assert(expr, message)`

-This is a special declaration that results in a compilation error if the constant expression `expr` evaluates to false.
+This is a special declaration that results in a compilation error if the constant expression `expr` is evaluated as false.
 The `static_assert` is valid "anywhere":
 * Global and namespace scope
 * Class scope
 * Function and block scope